- 1 Custom Build Overview

 For gaming, we would advise going with linear switches, and these are one of the best linear switches that we have used in our lifetime.
 The switches feel super smooth, have a fast response time and are great at bouncing back.
 The acoustics profile of the switches is also excellent, and it provides a unique sound.
 The keyboard uses SMD RGB LEDs in the keyboard and to amplify the lighting.
 The switches use a prism lens.
 You can use lots of lighting styles through the software and even create your animations if you want.
 Moreover, each switch is stabilized with stabilizer wires, which is why there is very less wobble in the switches.
 The keycaps of the keyboard are although thin, they are Doubleshot ABS keycaps, which is why the legends on these keycaps will last decades.

 Overall, this is one of the best budget keyboards for gaming and you cannot go wrong with this product.

-We have tried our best to provide you with excellent solutions for budget gaming and these pre-built and custom PCs will do a fine job at gaming.
+We have tried our best to provide you with excellent solutions for budget gaming and these prebuilt and custom PCs will do a fine job at gaming.
 As both solutions provide a proper upgrade path for the future, you can turn them into serious gaming machines in the future, which would enable you to do high-end gaming.
-Moreover, the peripherals that we have suggested are also the best-valued products and you cannot go wrong with these devices, even if you want top-notch performance.
-This is a new computer build no video available right now.
+Moreover, the peripherals that we have suggested are also the best-valued products, and you cannot go wrong with these devices, even if you want top-notch performance.